auth0/Auth0.swift/EXAMPLES.md

 ### Renew credentials

 Use a [refresh token](https://auth0.com/docs/secure/tokens/refresh-tokens) to renew the user's credentials.
-It's recommended that you read and understand the refresh token process beforehand.
+It is recommended that you read and understand the refresh token process beforehand.

 ```swift
 Auth0